rmcgrath050/Learning-Journal/Module 9 - The legal aspects of data engineering and privacy-by-design/5. Topic 5 - Effective communication and team roles/Lecture.md

 -	Compliance reps perhaps weren’t on committee as unclear on when to provide input, or weekly email update did not invite any feedback.
 -	Putting training workshops close to launch date does not leave much time for managers to provide feedback as well as leaving them feeling uninformed.

+upgrade to distinction below:
+- scheduling training immediately before go-live means branch managers operate a customer-facing system they've barely used; so migration risk shows up as frontline service rather than failure at the project's most visible moment.
+Running staggering training with pre-launch demos trade a longer rollout for staff who are actually ready....and for a abnk, where customer trust is the product, that's the right trade

 3. Could alternative engagement strategies have worked better for certain stakeholders?
 -	Stakeholder mapping could have been utilised to make sure that everyone that needed to give input was part of the committee if this did not happen.
 Alternatively compliance reps and other stakeholders with influence could have had a regular meeting where they had their chance to provide input.